 What genealogy software do you recommend?

 Genealogy software programs all offer different features and options.
-When deciding which one you want you have to answer what do you want from the program.
+When deciding which one you want you to have to answer what do you want from the program.

 Further Information and Help!